gocodebox/lifterlms/.wordpress-org/readme/description.md

 _There are many ways to take LifterLMS for a test drive_

 + Go ahead and install the free core LifterLMS plugin right now
-+ Get a temporary _30 Day_ website on our servers with the core LifterLMS plugin AND all the premium add-ons intalled.
++ Get a temporary _30 Day_ website on our servers with the core LifterLMS plugin AND all the premium add-ons installed.
 This demo website allows you to test drive all the add-ons before you invest.
 You can even add your other favorite plugins & themes, but this demo site is not something you get to keep after the 30 days are over. **[Try LifterLMS for $1][try]** now.
 + Another way to test LifterLMS out is to see what the student experience is like.
 Take a **free** course on how to build a LifterLMS website in 20 minutes.
 [Take a Free Course][demo] now.